SammieH21/scholar-flux/README.md

 ### Provider Access

-While some API keys require an API key, the majority of Providers do not.
+While some APIs may require an API key, the majority of Providers do not.
 OpenAlex, PLOS API, Crossref, and arXiv are four resources that work out-of-the-box and seamlessly for both single page and multi-page/provider retrieval, even with the default settings.

 APIs such as PubMed, Core, and SpringerNature do, however, provide API access without payment or subscription for uses within the terms of service.